 What is a Test Plan?

-A test plan is a document encompassing all the activities, scope objectives, the scheduling for different tasks, the teams and the composition of teams, testing environments, technique to be utilised for testing, etc. In short it is a pre planned blueprint of everything that is required to make the testing process complete, successful and executed on time.
+In short, a test plan is a document is considered to be a pre-planned blueprint of everything that is required to make the testing process complete, successful and executed on time.

 - Level specific test plans: These include Unit test plan, Integration test plan and system test plan.